-Over the past five years, I’ve worked with over 300 women and among the many things I have learned, one major takeaway is that women don’t invest in themselves enough.
+Over the past five years, I’ve worked with thousands of women and among the many things I have learned, one major takeaway is that women don’t invest in themselves enough.

 As women, we spend a LOT of time investing in other people – our children, our families, our communities, our schools… but when it comes to investing in ourselves?
 Forget it.